Solar energy is that renewable energy source which we get from the Sun.

 History of Solar Energy

 The history of solar energy is as old as humankind.
-Two centuries ago, we started using this clean energy directly to make electricity.
+Two centuries ago, we started using this clean energy to make electricity.

 The first recorded use of utilizing the sun energy was in the 7th century BC when magnifying glasses or crystals were used to light fires.